kubernetes-retired/kube-aws/docs/getting-started/step-6-configure-add-ons.md

   awsIamAuthenticator:
     enabled: true
 ```
 By controlling the name of the role associated with the controller you will find it easier to grant the necessary permissions.
-The name of the role will become CLUSTER_NAME-REGION-IAM_ROLE_NAME.

-**NOTE** Applying this update will delete the existing role for the controller, replacing it with a new one.
+The name of the role will become CLUSTER_NAME-REGION-IAM_ROLE_NAME.<br>**NOTE** Applying this update will delete the existing role for the controller, replacing it with a new one.
 1. The IAM role associated with controller nodes requires an IAM policy:
   ```json
   {
     "Action": "sts:AssumeRole",